- Warrant of fitness

 Warrant of fitness

-What are the planned changes to New Zealand’s warrant of fitness system?
+What are the changes to New Zealand’s warrant of fitness system?

-Currently, warrant of fitness inspections are annual for vehicles up to six years-old and six-monthly thereafter.
+Previously, warrant of fitness inspections were annual for vehicles up to six years-old and six-monthly thereafter.

 The new warrant of fitness package includes: